ahuacate/pve-medialab/README.md

 NZBGet is written in C++ and is known for its extraordinary performance and efficiency.

+Prerequisites are:
+- [x] Allow a LXC to perform mapping on the Proxmox host as shown [HERE](

 ### 5.1 Download the Ubuntu LXC template - Ubuntu 18.04
 First you need to add Ubuntu 18.04 LXC to your Proxmox templates if you have'nt already done so.
 Now using the Proxmox web interface `Datacenter` > `typhoon-01` >`Local (typhoon-01)` > `Content` > `Templates`  select `ubuntu-18.04-standard` LXC and click `Download`.